Fleid/fleid.github.io/_posts/2020-09-30-azure-static-blog.md

 The main components used are:

 - From non-Microsoft providers
-  - a **custom domain name** from a registrar of your chosing (I'm using [Gandi](https://www.gandi.net/en-CA)) - here `eiden.ca`
+  - a **custom domain name** from a registrar of our choosing (I'm using [Gandi](https://www.gandi.net/en-CA)) - here `eiden.ca`
   - a **SSL certificate**, I recommend Namecheap ([PositiveSSL](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl/)) to procure one.
-This certificate will need to be generated for the custom domain name created above
+This certificate will need to be generated for the custom domain name we created above
 - In Azure
-  - a **Storage Account** with [static web hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) enabled, to host your content
+  - a **Storage Account** with [static web hosting](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) enabled, to host our content
   - a **Key Vault** to help generate the certificate and hold it once issued
   - a **CDN Profile**, to cache the content and optimize performance and cost
   - a **DNS Zone**, to manage the custom domain and point the traffic towards the CDN profile